blaze/blaze/docs/source/types.rst

 Types
 =====

 ..
-Later this will be usefull
+Later this will be useful

 .. graphviz::